gzeinnumer/MyLibDirectory/README.md

 ```

 **notes.**
-  - I sugest you to decalre `Folder Name` first, just **One Time** in your first activity inside function `onCreate`. example `SplashScreenActivity` or `MainActivity`.
+  - I suggest you to decalre `Folder Name` first, just **One Time** in your first activity inside function `onCreate`. example `SplashScreenActivity` or `MainActivity`.
-  - In this tutorial, i wil put every file and folder in `/storage/emulated/0/MyLibsTesting`.
+  - In this tutorial, i will put every file and folder in `/storage/emulated/0/MyLibsTesting`.

 #
 **Step 2.**
 Run function `onSuccessCheckPermitions`  inside `onRequestPermissionsResult`. **Only Need 1 Time in FirstActivity**: